Julián Castillo

-Julián Castillo Calderón de la Barça (January 23, 1880 - December, 1948) was a Cuban baseball first baseman in the Cuban League and Negro leagues.
+Julián Castillo Calderón de la Barça (January 23, 1880 – December, 1948) was a Cuban professional baseball first baseman in the Cuban League and Negro leagues.

 Castillo played from 1899 to 1914 with several Cuban League ballclubs, including Almendares, Club Fé and Habana.
 He also played in the Negro leagues in 1911 for the Cuban Stars (West) and the All Cubans.
 He was elected to the Cuban Baseball Hall of Fame in 1943.